FernandoRocha88/WalkthroughProject02/README.md

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization and Correlation study
-	* We will display a DataFrame for all customer base
+	* We will inspect the data related to customer base
 	* We will conduct a correlation study (pearson and spearman) to better understand how the variables are correlated to Churn
 	* We will plot the main variables against Churn to visualize insights.